thh32/consort/README.md

 * Defined trimming length for forward and reverse reads
 * Number of mismatches to allow in the barcode
 * Prevalence and abundance cut-off for filtering (an RSV must have [abundance] reads assigned to it within [prevalence] percentage of the samples); the default is 30% prevalence with 1 read aligning within each positive sample
+* A reference file containing the 16s rRNA sequences for each member of your consortium must be provided in FASTA format within the `Reference_files/` folder.
+We provide reference files for both the OligoMM10 and OligoMM12 minimal consortiums (https://www.nature.com/articles/nmicrobiol2016215).